 In this context, evaluating event detection is particularly challenging, and the detection accuracy metrics usually adopted are insufficient and inadequate for the task \cite{singh_demystifying_2017}.
 Standard classification metrics do not consider the concept of time, which is fundamental in the context of time series analysis, and do not reward early detection \cite{ahmad_unsupervised_2017}, for example, or any relevant neighboring detections.
 For the remainder of this paper, neighboring or close detections refer to detections whose temporal distance to events is within a desired threshold.
 Current metrics only reward true positives (exact matches in event detection).
 All other results are ``harshly'' and equally discredited.

 In this case, there is a demand to soften the usual concept of detection accuracy and evaluate the methods while considering neighboring detections.
-However, state-of-the-art metrics designed for scoring anomaly detection \cite{lavin_evaluating_2015} are still limited \cite{singh_demystifying_2017}, while also being biased towards results preceding events, such as the ones produced by Method B. To the best of our knowledge, there are no metrics available in the literature that consider both the concept of time and tolerance for detections that are sufficiently close to time series events.
+However, state-of-the-art metrics designed for scoring anomaly detection, such as the NAB score \cite{lavin_evaluating_2015}, are still limited \cite{singh_demystifying_2017}, while also being biased towards results preceding events.
+To the best of our knowledge, no metrics available in the literature consider the concept of time and tolerance for detections sufficiently close to time series events.
 This paper focuses on addressing this demand.